Mongolia

 Ulaanbaatar to Ulaanbaatar – 13 Days

-This immersive journey across western Mongolia offers a rare opportunity to experience the country’s most vibrant traditions and landscapes.
+This immersive journey across western Mongolia offers a rare opportunity to experience the country’s most vibrant traditions and landscapes through authentic cultural experiences.
 Timed around the summer Naadam Festival, you’ll witness rural celebrations filled with wrestling, horse racing, and archery—centuries-old “manly games” that unite nomadic communities each year.
 Begin in Ulaanbaatar before flying west to Khovd, where ethnic Mongols and Kazakhs gather for local festivities.
 Then journey through the dramatic Altai Mountains, meet eagle hunters in Deluun, and explore the high summer pastures of Kazakh nomads near the Chinese border.

 Alongside rich cultural experiences, this adventure also reveals Mongolia’s natural beauty and biodiversity.
-Hike in Khar Us Nuur National Park, spot rare wildlife like saiga antelope and ibex, and observe conservation efforts in Hustai National Park, home to reintroduced wild Przewalski’s horses.
+This personalized Mongolian adventure includes hiking in Khar Us Nuur National Park, spotting rare wildlife like saiga antelope and ibex, and observing conservation efforts in Hustai National Park, home to reintroduced wild Przewalski’s horses.
 With private guides and comfortable stays in traditional gers, this tour offers authentic encounters with Mongolia’s living heritage in one of Asia’s last great wildernesses.
+The tour is designed for small group travel, ensuring a more intimate and personalized experience.

 NAADAM FESTIVAL WITH LOCAL COMMUNITIES: Celebrate Mongolia’s iconic Naadam Festival in remote villages near Khovd, where you’ll witness traditional wrestling, archery, and thrilling horse races.
-Join nomadic families and ethnic Kazakh communities as they come together in vibrant dress, reviving ancient customs that reflect the deep cultural heritage of the Mongol Empire.
+Experience vibrant festivities as you join nomadic families and ethnic Kazakh communities, participating in nomadic traditions that showcase the nomadic way and way of life of local people.
+Enjoy the energetic atmosphere as everyone comes together in vibrant dress, reviving ancient customs that reflect the deep cultural heritage of the Mongol Empire.

-ALTAI MOUNTAINS & EAGLE HUNTERS: Travel through the stunning Altai Mountains to meet Kazakh eagle hunters in Deluun.
-Learn about their ancient bond with golden eagles and how this tradition continues today.
-Explore remote valleys on foot and enjoy private stays in gers set among lakes, rivers, and dramatic highland pastures.
+ALTAI MOUNTAINS & EAGLE HUNTERS: Travel through the stunning snow capped Altai Mountains to meet Kazakh eagle hunters in Deluun.
+Discover the ancient tradition of eagle hunting and learn about their unique bond with the golden eagle, a practice that continues to define their heritage today.
+Explore remote valleys on foot, embark on horse trekking and horseback riding adventures, and enjoy private stays in premium ger camps and traditional ger camps set among lakes, rivers, and dramatic highland pastures surrounded by majestic snow capped mountains.

 WILDLIFE IN KHAR US NUUR NATIONAL PARK: Hike through Khar Us Nuur National Park and Jargalant Khairkhan Mountain, where desert meets wetland.
 Spot rare species like saiga antelope, bearded vultures, and waterbirds.
 This unique habitat offers striking contrasts and unforgettable sightings across Mongolia’s western wilderness, a paradise for nature and photography lovers.